AashaiAvadhani1/FLP-Inventory/README.md

 * `python manage.py trans`
 	*  Mark certain items as outdated
 	*  Add quantity of the outdated items to mapped items
+* `python manage.py quantity`
+	* If any item quantities happen to go under 0, it sets them to 0
+	* Issue that causes negative numbers, should be fixed, but useful script in case database has a mishap.

 ### Test Suite